 Stetson University’s Homer and Dolly Hand Art Center houses the university’s extensive collection of art by Modernist painter Oscar Bluemner (1867-1938).

 The 5,000-square-foot art center includes two galleries; one to exhibit rotating selections from the Vera Bluemner Kouba Collection and the second to display other works from the university’s permanent art collection or for special shows.
 The $2.2 million building also has a foyer gallery/reception area, a vault, a preparation area and an art study/seminar room.

-Stetson’s Bluemner collection, which contains more than 1,000 pieces, was bequeathed to Stetson in 1997 by the artist’s daughter, Vera Bluemner Kouba.
-Selections of the Vera Bluemner Kouba Collection have been exhibited at the university and at the Whitney Museum of American Art in New York City.
+The Oscar Bluemner Collection, which contains more than 1,000 pieces, was bequeathed to Stetson University in 1997 by the artist’s daughter, Vera Bluemner Kouba.
+Selections from the Vera Bluemner Kouba Collection have been exhibited at Stetson University and at the Whitney Museum of American Art in New York City.